Office: MRB 279

 - Direct conversion of mouse fibroblasts to self-renewing, tripotent neural precursor cells.
 Proceedings of the National Academy of Sciences of the United States of America, 7, 2012.

 - Excitatory modulation in the cochlear nucleus through group I metabotropic glutamate receptor activation.
-The Journal of neuroscience : the official journal of the Society for Neuroscience, 20, 2011.
+Journal of Neuroscience, 20, 2011.

 - Complexin-I is required for high-fidelity transmission at the endbulb of Held auditory synapse.
-The Journal of neuroscience : the official journal of the Society for Neuroscience, 25, 2009.
+Journal of Neuroscience, 25, 2009.